diasyrmus/diasyrmus.github.io/_posts/2022-12-03-pere-ubu-and-other-matters.md

 and yes he'll be here forever and no we won't cry when he's gone.

-But the point is *he knows what he wants*, and if expressing that were easy... well, who would want to see *that*.
+But the point is *he knows what he wants*, and maybe it's just a feeling that's hard to define or find until you've found it, and if expressing that were easy... well, who would want to see *that*.

 ## The Carrier Bag Theory of Writing ##